FRRouting/frr/doc/user/pathd.rst

    Specify the policy SRv6 SID

+.. clicmd:: use-srv6-sid-manager

+   SRTE 'use-srv6-sid-manager' command tells the SRTE service to use or not BSIDs allocated from the SRv6 SIDs pool of the zebra locators.

 .. clicmd:: candidate-path preference PREFERENCE name NAME explicit segment-list SEGMENT-LIST-NAME

    Delete or define an explicit candidate path.